WalletConnect/walletconnect-specs/docs/specs/clients/sign/wallet-authentication.md

 After the recap is updated, we can `base64` encode it, add `urn:recap:` prefix and replace the old one in the `resources` array.
 Now the message is ready for users approval & signing.

-Now, the wallet & the application, after it receives the response can establish authenticated session on the same chains, methods & accounts.
+Now, the wallet & the application, after it receives the response can establish authenticated session with the same chains, methods & accounts.